oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 The following are selectively disclosable registered JWT claims that SD-JWT-VCs contain for specific purposes:

 * `sub`
     * OPTIONAL.
 The identifier of the subject of the Verifiable Credential.
-The value of `sub` MUST be a URI..
+The value of `sub` MUST be a URI.
+Issuer MAY use it to provide subject’s identifier assigned and maintained by the Issuer.
+There is no requirement for a binding to exist between `sub` and `cnf` claims.

 # Validation Rules and Processing